sm4sa/moralpain_dev/README.md

 ./launch_emulator
 ```
 __Windows__
 Set your default browser to Chrome (sorry, but yeah, you have to do this)
+Install the "Dart debug" extension in Chrome (only Chrome supports it and it's needed here)
 ```PowerShell
 adb start-server
 emulator -avd avd_31